 Today, the Trent Severn Waterway is a popular Ontario tourist attraction, drawing visitors to the Kawartha area.
 It is a famous boating destination and offers a wealth of other tourist activities throughout the year.
 Tourists come to the region from far and wide to explore the Trent Severn Waterway, learn about its history and enjoy everything that the beautiful Kawartha Lakes area has to offer.
 The Trent–Severn Waterway is maintained and operated by Parks Canada under the statutory authority of the Historic Canals Regulations.
 More than 125,000 private and commercial properties are located along the waterway's entire length.
 Supporting the towns, inns, business and attractions along the system are the hundreds of thousands of recreational boaters who ply the waters each season and the steady stream of tourists who visit from far and wide.
 In the future, the Trent-Severn Waterway should remain important to Ontario Tourism for many years to come.

 Lakefield is located at the southern point of Katchewanooka Lake.
 Part of the Trent Severn Waterway, it is one of the smaller lakes in the Kawartha Lakes chain.
-The waters of the Trent Severn flows in from Stoney Lake, north of Katchewanooka, and goes out through the Otonabee River, which is just north of Lakefield.
+The waters of the Trent Severn flows in from Stoney Lake, north of Katchewanooka, and goes out through the Otonabee River, which is just south of Lakefield.
 In its early history, Lakefield was used as a port, and was a central hub for loggers who used the waterway.
 As time went by, and the logging industry no longer used the Trent Severn for transport, tourism took over as the main attraction.
 Even during the logging days, people would travel to Lakefield during the summer months for their Ontario vacations, and to this day Lakefield and the Kawarthas continue to attract visits.

 The Village of Lakefield - Lakefield Village is a beautiful little town, rich in history and culture.
 It has an interesting history, dating from its beginnings as an early Ontario pioneer settlement.
 Lakefield's picturesque setting, with river and canal, still retains all the appeal of its past, with its tree lined streets and its many well preserved old homes and structures - examples of fine 19th century Canadian architecture.
 Today, Lakefield is known as a vibrant cultural and artistic community, boasting a wide variety of shops and good restaurants.
 Lakefield is also home to the world famous Lakefield College School, located just north of town on Lake Katchewanooka.
 Lakefield College School, also known as "The Grove" has been operating since 1879, when it first opened as a preparatory school for about two dozen boys.
 Today, with a co-ed student body of over 350 students, both boarding and day students, Lakefield College School is a highly regarded private school with an impressive list of alumni, including Prince Andrew, the Duke of York.
 Parents visiting Lakefield College boarding students find The Village Inn of Lakefield a comfortable and convenient place to stay when in town.